faadias/ezdb/README.md

 		});
 	```

-15. The same as the above example, except that only the keys are returned, not the entire record:
+15. Same as the above example, except that only the keys are returned, not the entire record:

 	```javascript
 	database.table("person")